Philadelphia College of Osteopathic Medicine: History

 PCOM was established on January 24, 1899, as the Philadelphia College and Infirmary of Osteopathy (PCIO).
 It was the third osteopathic medical school to open in the United States.
 In September 1899, the first PCIO degree was awarded, and in February 1900, the first PCIO "class," comprising one woman and one MD, graduated.
 In May 1921, PCIO was renamed to Philadelphia College of Osteopathy (PCO).
 In 1967, the school adopted its present-day name, becoming the Philadelphia College of Osteopathic Medicine (PCOM).

-In 1973, PCOM opened a new building, Evans Hall, and relocated to its current campus along City Avenue in Philadelphia.
+In 1973, PCOM opened a new building, Evans Hall (renamed the Howard A. Hassman, DO ’83 Academic Center in January 2024), and relocated to its current campus along City Avenue in Philadelphia.
 In 1979, PCOM acquired the adjacent office building, which was later named Rowland Hall in honor of PCOM's 4th President.
-From 1995 to 1999, Evans Hall expanded to include a modern osteopathic manipulative medicine (OMM) lab, more classrooms, a new cafeteria, and the office of admissions.
+From 1995 to 1999, Evans Hall expanded to include a modern osteopathic medicine (OMM) lab, more classrooms, a new cafeteria, and the office of admissions.

 During the 1990s, a series of new graduate level programs were added, expanding the scope of the medical school to a wide range of health-care related programs.
 In 1993, PCOM started the graduate program in biomedical science, offering graduate certificates, and Master of Science degrees.
 In 1995, a Doctor of Psychology program was established.
 In 2005, the school opened a branch campus in Georgia, which graduated its first DO class in 2009.

 In 2005, PCOM Georgia (formerly known as GA-PCOM) enrolled its first class of osteopathic medical students.
 PCOM Georgia offers the Doctor of Osteopathic Medicine degree (DO), the Doctor of Pharmacy degree, the Doctor of Physical Therapy degree and graduate programs in biomedical sciences and physician assistant studies.

 In 2019, PCOM South Georgia welcomed its inaugural class of osteopathic medicine students, and in 2020, its first cohort of Master of Science in Biomedical Sciences students.

 For more than a century, PCOM has trained physicians, health practitioners, and behavioral scientists.
+In January 2024, PCOM celebrated its 125th anniversary.
 In the United States, there are two types of physicians: DO physicians and MD physicians.
 Both are fully qualified physicians, licensed to prescribe medication and perform surgery.